Mystery3/RotMG-SpriteRenderer/README.md

    - Control + q clears any alerts
    - Arrow Keys seek through the sheet
    - Control + Arrow Keys scrolls in the render
-   - Escape removes focus from any widget
+   - Escape removes focus from any field or button
    - Enter/Return renders with the current settings

 # Modes